Protecting one of the world's largest swathes of temperate rainforests in Chile

-In addition to being a model for community-based conservation in Chile and Latin America, the Valdivian Coastal Reserve donated almost 25,500 acres of native forests to help create the adjoining Alerce Coastal National Park.
-Together the two areas protect 150,000 acres of millenary temperate rainforests under Chile’s first private-public cooperation agreement for a joint conservation management plan.
+In addition to being a model for community conservation in Chile and Latin America, The Nature Conservancy donated almost ten thousand hectares (24,710 acres) of native forests to help create the Alerce Coastal National Park, in the region of Los Ríos, Chile.
+Together, these two areas protect more than 74,000 hectares (18,2857 acres) of millenary temperate and humid forests, within the framework of one of the first public-private cooperation agreements for conservation in Chile.

 Claudia Antillanca lives in the sector of Huiro and belongs to the indigenous community Antillanca, of Mapuche-Huilliche origin.
 She is very proud of her roots; her grandfather taught her to value nature, to respect and thank it for what it provides.
 Her love for the countryside lead her to become a veterinary technician for livestock.
 She is very happy to be able to work in an organization like TNC and in the Valdivian Coastal Reserve, where the conservation objective is the one that her grandfather Juan taught her at an early age.
 Her mission is to transmit this message to her son Julian and nieces Sayen and Antumalén.
 She considers herself a cheerful and optimistic person.